deepakjangir07/haptik-chatapp-test/README.md

 - use redis as the channel layer backing store. for more information, please check [channels_redis](https://github.com/django/channels_redis)

 ### Database ###
-For this demo, I'm using a simple MySQL setup.
-If more performance is required, a MySQL cluster / shard could be deployed.
+For this demo, I'm using a simple Postgres PSQL setup.
+If more performance is required, a PSQL cluster / shard could be deployed.

 PD: I'm using indexes to improve performance.